lmuntaner/tech-introduction-product-people/docs/development/workflow.md

 ## Best Practice

 The best practice is to avoid changing a lot of code at once.
-Changes should be small so that the Code Review can be done in only some files.
+Changes should be small so that the Code Review can be done in only a few files.